algorand/go-algorand-sdk/README.md

 ## Backing up a Wallet

 You can export a master derivation key from the wallet and convert it to a mnemonic phrase in order to back up any generated addresses.
-This backup phrase will only allow you to recover wallet-generated keys; if you import an external key into a kmd-managed wallet, you'll need to back up the wallet file itself in order to recover it.
+This backup phrase will only allow you to recover wallet-generated keys; if you import an external key into a kmd-managed wallet, you'll need to back up that key by itself in order to recover it.

 ```golang
 // Create a kmd client